triage/KPCSEthereum/README.md

 ```

 Upon acknowleged receipt of the shipment, the importing authority marks the certificate as received, completing the certificate.
-Note: KPCS Core Documents marks this step as optional.
+Note: according to the KPCS Core Document, this step is optional.